-What kinds of research does the Canadian Diabetes Association (CDA) fund?
+What kinds of research does Diabetes Canada fund?

 All of our research is administered through the Charles H. Best Research Fund, and you can find details about our research on the Charles H. Best Research Fund webpage.

 Pillar 1 is basic biomedical research: studying molecules, cells and tissues (think: test tubes and microscopes).
 Pillar 1 research examines how the basic building blocks of our bodies work in health and disease.

 Pillar 2 is clinical research: studying people/ patients.
 Pillar 2 research takes the information from pillar 1 and turns it into treatments, diagnostic tests, and cures.

 Pillar 3 is health services research: measuring how treatments developed in pillar 2 are being delivered to people and whether they provide the promised benefit.

 Pillar 4 is population and public health: studying health at the level of whole populations (such as Canada) and subgroups (for instance: South Asian Canadians), in particular finding out if everyone is benefitting from advances in health services.

 We fund research to help people with diabetes live healthier lives.
 Our researchers are investigating how and why diabetes happens, how to prevent diabetes, and new ways to treat and manage diabetes and its complications.
 We know that any new treatment needs to be scientifically reviewed before we can know that it is safe and effective for people with diabetes.